MariMamgo/Quaternion-Visualization/README.md

 # Quaternion 3D to 2D Projection Demo

 Demonstrating quaternion mathematics, 3D rotations, and orthographic projection from 3D to 2D space.

+I have modified my code such that it can read from input file and created two versions for this.

+# Version 1

+This version consist of mainly old codes and little bit modified 'script.js' for reading input file and modified 'index.html' for new buttons.

 ## 🚀 How to Run

-- Simply double-click `index.html` to open in your default browser
+- Please open `index.html` using 'Go Live' from your console.

 ## 📁 Project Structure
 ```